microsoft/verona/src/mlir/design.md

 Allocating regions, choosing the memory management strategy, scheduling behaviours, dispatching foreign language code, etc.
 The AST, however, has only the semantics of the language (with hints to the runtime behaviour), so we need to translate it at the MLIR lowering level.

-For example, heap allocation, which LLVM IR uses calls to `@llvm.malloc`, Verona uses `snmalloc`, which has a finer control over what we can do with the regions.
+For example, heap allocation, which LLVM IR generally uses calls to `@llvm.malloc`, Verona uses `snmalloc`, which has a finer control over what we can do with the regions.
 In the end, however, it will be the same: calls to the runtime library in IR.

-The generator knows what runtime calls are appropriate for each AST construct, insert those calls in the right places and makes sure to declare the methods so that linking with the runtime library works.
+The generator knows what runtime calls are appropriate for each AST construct, and can insert those calls in the right places and make sure to declare the methods so that linking with the runtime library works.

 ## Arithmetic